neurostuff/meta-analysis-book/content/tutorials.md

 While PRISMA encompasses the entire {term}`project` workflow, Dr. Lytical has the most agency on how strictly she will abide to the guidelines during the search and curation process.
 Other components of PRISMA are handled by Neurosynth Compose.
+"Simple Workflow" is more streamlined and has one step for curation, while "Custom Workflow" allows the user to create their own steps for curation.

 ```{figure} ./figures/empty_curation_board.png
 ---